PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 characterize its positive, rejection, ownership, and call-boundary behavior before editing it.
 Keep validation minimal and strictly sequential, do not run a broad corpus sweep, and do not create a pull request.

+## Indexed Conv-input adapter repair characterization: completed state

+The next raw ownership boundary is the existing Conv-input adapter repair group in `lower_from_onnx2tf.py`: singleton-Reshape repair, stale NCHW-to-NHWC Transpose repair, and `_run_indexed_conv_input_adapter_repairs`.
+The runner already builds one `ModelIRGraphIndex` for the pair.
+Its primary and fallback production calls, the later standalone stale-Transpose compatibility call, multiple successful rewrites, complete legacy-pair equality, index equality, fan-out protection, and graph-output protection were already characterized.

+The extraction audit found one shared pre-existing atomicity defect.
+Each raw repair rewrites the Conv input through `_set_operator_inputs` before reading the source `shape_signature` needed to update Conv output metadata.
+If that signature is present but shorter than rank four, indexing it raises `IndexError` after the graph edge has changed.
+The new parameterized strict xfail requires a zero statistic and complete unchanged ModelIR fingerprint for both singleton-Reshape and stale-Transpose candidates.
+It fails at the expected post-mutation exception in both cases.

+Validation completed as follows:

+- focused Conv-input adapter selector:
+  `3 passed, 257 deselected, 2 xfailed in 0.82s`;
+- changed-file focused branch regression, excluding the giant legacy module:
+  `594 passed, 2 xfailed in 23.69s`;
+- targeted Ruff: passed.

+One exploratory broad command accidentally included `tests/test_tflite_builder_direct.py` and is not the branch gate.
+It completed with `1335 passed, 2 xfailed, 6 failed`.
+Four failures require the intentionally absent TensorFlow optional extra, one reaches an incompatible user-site Torch binary, and the standalone giant-test SiNet fixture already fails at checkpoint `e7ec3a4b` with a zero rewrite.
+None is caused by this test-only characterization; no production source changed in this checkpoint.

+Changed files are the focused indexed Conv-input repair test and three branch documents.
+PR #952 remains closed; work is commit/push only.

+At restart, materialize and validate the source shape/signature before the first indexed Conv-input rewrite in both raw repairs.
+Turn both strict xfails green while preserving every successful fingerprint, statistic, shared-index behavior, and production call boundary.
+Do not extract the group until that atomicity correction is separately committed and verified.
+Do not create a pull request.